mleventer/Zettelkasten/README.md

   <li>Digital — make use of digital media to store notes and information, such as computer files or database.
 Notes are stored on the cloud or locally on the computer's file system.</li>
 </ol>

-<h4>Visit our working prototype with more information, documentation, and a Zettelkasten Glossary at:</h4>
+<h4>Visit our working prototype with more information, documentation, and glossary at:</h4>
 <a href="https://zk.open-ontology.org/" target="_blank">https://zk.open-ontology.org/</a>
 </div>